otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Message type (BYTE)
   The message has type 0x09.

-Receiver's instance tag (INT)
+Sender's instance tag (INT)
-  The instance tag of the intended recipient.
+  The instance tag of the sender.

 Party's Identity (DATA)
-  The identity of the party you are asking prekey ensembles for.
+  The identity of the party you are asking Prekey Ensembles for.
 In the case of XMPP, for example, this is the bare jid.

 Versions (DATA)
-  The OTR versions you are asking prekey ensembles for.
+  The OTR versions you are asking Prekey Ensembles for.
 A valid versions string can be created by concatenating the version numbers together in any order.
-  For example, a user who wants prekey ensembles for versions 4 and 5 will have the 2-byte version string "45" or "54".
+  For example, a user who wants Prekey Ensembles for versions 4 and 5 will have the 2-byte version string "45" or "54".
 Any version string that is "3", "2", or "1" should be ignored.
 ```